dan-giddins/nexfil/README.md

 * Batch processing
   * Usernames can be provided from command-line
   * List of usernames can be provided from a file
-* Results are automatically saved in txt file
+* Results are automatically saved in txt file in `/dumps`

 ## Usage